hornArts & Entertainment See also:

 Film Festivals video - News from and about film festivals all over the world.

-Filmmaker Interviews - A selection of interviews with dozens of prominent filmmakers and actors; most are presented as text transcripts.
+Filmmaker Interviews - A selection of interviews with prominent filmmakers; most are presented as text transcripts.
 (British Film Institute)

 Historically Significant Films video - A large collection of trailers (video clips) from important films, from 1919 through 2004 (University of Houston Digital History).